rpbeltran/aoc2023/README.md

 ```

 The decision was between Elm, Erlang and Elixir since "ECMAScript" felt like a cheat.
-I thought Elixir seemed like the faster learn and the one I would be most pick up again later.
+I thought Elixir seemed like the faster learn and the one I would be most likely to use again later.
 It felt like a wordier Haskell.
 Probably easier to use but maybe a bit less fun.
 I wouldn't mind exploring it further since I definitely didn't get in too deep for this.